spatie/ray/docs/usage/wordpress.md

 ray('three') // will be displayed in ray
 ```

-By default, Ray is disabled in production environments, and will only transmit data in non-production environments.
+By default, Ray is disabled in production environments.
 If you want to use Ray in a production environment, you must explicitly enable it with `ray()->enable()`.